apehex/tokun/articles/unicode.md

 <img src="../.github/header.png" alt="Neural tokenization" title="Source: Image by Author and generated with MidJourney" width="100%" style="margin: auto;"/>

-In machine learning, three domains —computer science, mathematics, and linguistics— often find themselves at odds.
+In machine learning, three domains —computer science, mathematics, and linguistics— are often at odds.

 Each domain handles text in a different form: